Hideaway (1995 film)

 Hideaway is a 1995 horror film directed by Brett Leonard.
 It is based on the 1992 novel of the same name by Dean Koontz, and stars Jeff Goldblum, Christine Lahti, Alicia Silverstone, Jeremy Sisto, Alfred Molina and Rae Dawn Chong.

 In the film, Goldblum plays a man who survives a near death experience due to a traffic accident and afterwards finds himself psychically connected to a serial killer.

-Hideaway was released by TriStar Pictures on March 3, 1995.
-Critical reception was largely negative, and the film was not a financial success.
+Hideaway was released by Sony Pictures Releasing on March 3, 1995.
+Critical reception was largely negative, and the film was not a financial success, grossing $26 million.

 Plot

 After killing his mother and sister and ritualistically arranging their bodies as a sacrifice to Satan, a Devil worshiper recites the Lords Prayer backwards as it is written on the wall in a room filled with candles and Satanic imagery.
 He then commits suicide by throwing himself onto an athame in an attempt to ensure that he is eternally damned.
 What follows next is a near-death experience where the clinically dead killer flies through tunnels of light, eventually arriving at a gaping, tentacle-like being of light who, after flashing through scenes of the recent brutal murders, darkens and casts the killer's soul down into Hell.

 Meanwhile, antiques dealer Hatch Harrison is driving home from his family's lakeside cabin with his wife Lindsey and daughter Regina.
 They collide with a truck and, after Regina manages to escape, the car plummets down a ravine into a fast-flowing river.
 Hatch is believed dead.

 At the hospital, Hatch is revived by Dr. Jonas Nyebern, who runs a specialist resuscitation team.
 During the procedure, a nurse warns Dr. Nyebern about bringing back a patient who has been gone for so long, saying "We both remember what happened last time."
 While he is on the operating table, Hatch experiences visions of the same tunnels of light as the killer, but upon arriving for judgment is slowly floated into a surreal heavenly scene, where he sees his young daughter Samantha who died years earlier.
 Hatch then enters Heaven and is merged into the light of a great angel until he is revived.

 Hatch begins to experience disturbing visions while he sleeps which involve him seemingly murdering young women, when in fact he is actually seeing through the eyes of the real killer.
 As the killer looks down at his young blonde victim dead in shrubs at the side of a road, Hatch sees the same vision; in his vision the young blonde woman becomes his daughter Regina.
 The killer, who can also see through the eyes of Hatch, sees Regina.